$t$-Analog of $q$-Characters, Bases of Quantum Cluster Algebras, and a Correction Technique: Graded quiver varieties

 The points in $\affQuot(V,W)$ are in bijection with the closed orbits in $\mu^{-1}(0)$.
 A point $(B,\alpha,\beta)$ in such a closed orbit is called a representative of the corresponding point in $\affQuot(V,W)$, which is denoted by $[B,\alpha,\beta]$.
 Let $\mu^{-1}(0)^s$ be the open subset of $\mu^{-1}(0)$ consisting of the $\chi$-stable points.
 It is well known that $GL(V)$ acts freely on $\mu^{-1}(0)^s$.
 Therefore, the points of $\projQuot(V,W)$ are in bijection with the orbits of $\mu^{-1}(0)^s$.
 Again, a point $(B,\alpha,\beta)$ of such a free orbit is called a representative of the corresponding point in $\projQuot(V,W)$, denoted by $[B,\alpha,\beta]$.

 \begin{Prop}[{\cite[Corollary 3.12]{Nakajima98}}] The variety $\projQuot(V,W)$ is smooth. \end{Prop}

-Given any two vectors $v$, $v'$ \st $v\geq v'$ with respect to the dominance order, there is a natural embedding of $\affQuot(V,W)$ into $\affQuot(V',W)$ given by extending the coordinates of the representatives by zero.
+Given any two vectors $v$, $v'$ \st $v\leq v'$ (with respect to the coordinate-wise order), there is a natural embedding of $\affQuot(V,W)$ into $\affQuot(V',W)$ given by extending the coordinates of the representatives by zero.
 Take all possible $v$ and define $\affQuot(W)=\cup_V \affQuot(V,W)$ to be the direct limit of all the embeddings.
-It is possibly infinite dimensional, \cf \cite[2.5]{Nakajima01}.
+It is possibly infinite-dimensional, \cf \cite[2.5]{Nakajima01}.

 Let $[B,\alpha,\beta]$ be a point in $\projQuot(V,W)$ and let $x=(B,\alpha,\beta)$ be its representative.
 Suppose that we have a $B$-invariant filtration of $V$

 where $\Im \alpha\subset F^0$.
 Let $\gr_0\alpha$ denote the morphism from $W$ to $F^0$ \st its composition with the inclusion $F^0\ra V$ is $\alpha$.
 Let $\gr_0\beta$ denote the restriction of $\beta$ to $F^0$.
 For $1\leq s\leq t$, let $\gr_s B$ denote the endomorphism which $B$ induces on $F^s/F^{s-1}$ and $\gr B=\oplus_{1\leq s\leq t}\gr_s B$ the endomorphism on $\oplus_{1\leq s\leq t}F^s/F^{s-1}$.
 The induced representative $\gr x$ is defined to be $(\gr B,\gr_0 \alpha,\gr_0 \beta)$, \cf \cite[Definition 3.19]{Nakajima98}.